-A simple, old-fashioned sultana loaf cake, achingly easy to make and the perfect treat to go with a cup of tea (egg and dairy-free)
+A simple, old-fashioned vegan sultana loaf cake, one-bowl preparation and the perfect treat to go with a cup of tea (egg and dairy-free).

-I've written extensively here about other foods that I really didn't enjoy: tomatoes, most fruit (still am a bit fruit-phobic tbh), onion that wasn't finely chopped, most fatty meats (shout out to 12 year old vegetarian me!) and milk.
-To this day, I still cannot drink a glass of milk, no matter if it's coconut or almond.
+I’ve written extensively here about other foods that I really didn’t enjoy: tomatoes, most fruit (still am a bit fruit-phobic tbh), onion that wasn’t finely chopped, and milk.
+To this day, I still cannot drink a glass of milk, no matter if it’s coconut or almond.
 It still reminds me of being a dairy-intolerant child, with a nervous mother, who put the fear of god into me about drinking milk, lest I project vomit everywhere.

 However.
 There was a few dishes that I loved that did include dried fruit, deliciously doughy hot cross buns and my nan’s sultana buns.